-450-3 DATABASE DESIGN.
+- 450-3 DATABASE DESIGN.
 Basic concepts/terminology of relational models with emphasis on current technology and business applications including SQL.
-Prerequisite: CMIS 270 or concurrent enrollment.

-464-3 APPLIED OPERATING SYSTEMS.
-Operating systems and attendant control languages from user's viewpoint with emphasis on sophistication levels and hardware support configurations.
-Prerequisite: CMIS 260.

-468-3 BUSINESS TELECOMMUNICATIONS.
+Prerequisite: CMIS 270 or concurrent enrollment. - 460-3 ADVANCED VISUAL BASIC PROGRAMMING.
+Advanced event-driven programming techniques including database programming, creating Active-X and COM components, and optimizing and deploying applications.
+Prerequisite: CMIS 142 or consent of instructor. - 464-3 APPLIED OPERATING SYSTEMS.
+UNIX and Windows operating systems.
+Includes scripting languages, server software installation and configuration, and client computer software installation and configuration.
+Prerequisite: CMIS 260 or consent of instructor. - 468-3 BUSINESS TELECOMMUNICATIONS.
 Concepts and terminology dealing with data communication and distributed systems with emphasis on business applications.
-Prerequisite: CMIS 450.

-472-3 END USER SYSTEMS DEVELOPMENT.
+Prerequisite: CMIS 260. - 472-3 END USER SYSTEMS DEVELOPMENT.
 Use of decision support tools to design and implement information systems.
-Prerequisite: CMIS 342.

-474-3 EDP AUDITING CONTROLS AND CONCEPTS.
+Prerequisite: CMIS 342. - 474-3 EDP AUDITING CONTROLS AND CONCEPTS.
 Procedures, controls, standards, and audit trails necessary for information systems operation.
-Prerequisites: CMIS 342; ACCT 210.

-488-3 to 6 INFORMATION SYSTEMS INTERNSHIP.
-Application of tools from information systems program to an organization under supervision with written report of experiences.
-May be repeated to a maximum of 6 hours.
-Prerequisite: consent of instructor and internship company.

-490-3 to 6 INDEPENDENT STUDY IN INFORMATION SYSTEMS.
+Prerequisites: CMIS 342; ACCT 210. - 490-3 to 6 INDEPENDENT STUDY IN INFORMATION SYSTEMS.
 Investigation of topical CMIS areas resulting in deliverable unit.
 May be repeated to a maximum of 6 hours.
-Prerequisite: consent of instructor, chair, and program director.

-495-3 to 6 SEMINAR: INFORMATION SYSTEMS.
+Prerequisite: consent of instructor, chair, and program director. - 495-3 to 6 SEMINAR: INFORMATION SYSTEMS.
 Current issues related to business aspects dealing with information systems.
 May be repeated to a maximum of 6 hours provided no topic is repeated.
-Prerequisite: consent of instructor.

-515-3 INFORMATION SYSTEMS THEORY.
-Information systems from a theoretical perspective with emphasis on business information systems and their development for effective planning, control, and strategy.

-520-3 MANAGING TECHNOLOGY.
+Prerequisite: consent of instructor. - 515-3 INFORMATION SYSTEMS THEORY.
+Information systems from a theoretical perspective with emphasis on business information systems and their development for effective planning, control, and strategy. - 520-3 MANAGING TECHNOLOGY.
 Application of systems models to improve manager's ability to identify, understand, control, evaluate, plan, acquire, and use technology.
-Prerequisite: CMIS 515.

-560-3 PROGRAMMING INFORMATION SYSTEMS.
-Computer programming in two languages, with concepts of comparisons; computations; control breaks; tables; file processing.
+Prerequisite: CMIS 515. - 560-3 PROGRAMMING INFORMATION SYSTEMS.
+Computer programming in two languages, with concepts of comparisons; computations; control breaks; tables; file

+- processing.
 Students design, write, debug, and process business programs.
-Prerequisite: CS 140.

-588-3 to 6 SEMINAR IN INFORMATION SYSTEMS.
+Prerequisite: CS 140. - 588-3 to 6 SEMINAR IN INFORMATION SYSTEMS.
 Current issues; content varies.
 May be repeated to a maximum of 6 hours provided no topic is repeated.
-Prerequisite: consent of instructor.

-589-3 to 6 DESIGN PROJECT.
+Prerequisite: consent of instructor. - 589-3 to 6 DESIGN PROJECT.
 Definition and design of information systems problems within organization.
 Must be taken twice for a total of 6 hours.
-Prerequisite: consent of program director.

-597-1 to 3 INDEPENDENT STUDY IN CMIS.
+Prerequisite: consent of program director. - 597-1 to 3 INDEPENDENT STUDY IN CMIS.
 Investigation of special topical area.
 May be repeated to a maximum of 3 hours.
-Prerequisite: consent of instructor and chair.

-598-1 to 3 READINGS IN INFORMATION SYSTEMS.
+Prerequisite: consent of instructor and chair. - 598-1 to 3 READINGS IN INFORMATION SYSTEMS.
 Selected research-based readings in topical areas.
 May be repeated to a maximum of 3 hours.
 Prerequisite: consent of instructor and chair.